Numbers 21 – On the Way to Canaan

 So the LORD sent fiery serpents among the people, and they bit the people; and many of the people of Israel died.

 a.
-The LORD sent fiery serpents among the people: How were the serpents fiery?
-Some think they were a red color, like the color of fire.
-Others believe their bite caused an intense burning sensation, so they were called fiery serpents.
+The LORD sent fiery serpents among the people: Some think these serpents were fiery in the sense that they were a red, like the color of fire.
+Others believe their bite caused an intense burning, so they were called fiery serpents.

 b.
-The LORD sent fiery serpents: These came from God, to get the nation’s attention at this critical place in their journey to the Promised Land.
-If they kept going in the direction they showed in the previous verses, they would never enter in.
+The LORD sent fiery serpents: These came from God, to get the nation’s attention at this critical place in their journey to Canaan.
+If they continued in the unbelief of the previous verses, they would never take the land.

 c.
-Many of the people of Israel died: These victims were mostly those of the older generation of unbelief, and this was God’s final way of fulfilling His promise that they would perish in the wilderness, and not enter the Promised Land.
+Many of the people of Israel died: Probably, these victims were mostly those of the older generation of unbelief.
+This was God’s final way of fulfilling His promise that they would perish in the wilderness, and not enter His Promised Land.

 4. (7-9) Deliverance through looking at the bronze serpent.